abond936/My-Journal/docs/Project.md

 # Project Overview

-A personal journaling application combining text and media into cards of a story, gallery, question, quote or callout, tagged in a dimensional, heirarchical system and presented in an immersive flexible and/or curated manner.
+**Purpose** - A personal journaling application combining text and media into cards (stories, galleries, Q&A's, quotes or callouts), with dimensional heirarchical tagging for flexible content consumption.

-The primary users are the author (admin) creating the content and his family consuming it.
+**Primary Users** -The primary users are the author (admin) creating the content and his family consuming it.

-**Key Features
+**Current State** - Core functionality exists, some architectural elements still pending and further functional buildout and testing required.

-Infinite scrolling for card lists
+**Critical Context for AI Assistants**: This is a maturing, complex application.
+Prefer extending existing solutions over new implementationsBefore suggesting changes, understand the existing patterns and architectural decisions.
+The codebase is the source of truth for implementation details.

-Real-time filtering and search
+**Roadmap**
-Form state management for card editing
+- Rationalize harden tag system
-Image handling through Firebase Storage
+- Implement table of contents

 Legend: